Er-Simon/Telegram-Member-Booster/README.md

   The action limits in the `consts.py` file have been thoroughly tested.
 Modifying them could lead to errors, restrictions, or account bans.

 - **Utilize 8 Different Accounts**:
-  To maximize the growth of your group, it’s recommended to use 8 different Telegram accounts simultaneously.
-This helps distribute the load and ensures better growth.
+  To maximize the growth of your group, it’s recommended to add at least 8 different Telegram session files in the `sessions` folder.
+This helps distribute the load across multiple accounts and ensures more efficient growth.

 ---